Siege of Lichfield: Siege

 Arriving on the 8 April 1643, Rupert at once summoned the city to surrender.
 Colonel Russell, the governor, sent back the following answer:

 "I have heard there is a man who goes by the name of Rupert, who has burnt near four score houses at Birmingham, an act not becoming a gentleman, a Christian, or Englishman, much less a Prince, and that that man has not in all the King's dominion so much as a thatched house; and if this be the same man, I do not intend to deliver the King's places of strength unto him, let him pretend what authority he pleases for the having thereof."

 Rupert accordingly began the siege.
 After a week's work, on Sunday 16 April, the breaches were considered practicable.
 Rupert ordered the place be assaulted, but the Royalists were repulsed.

-The siege was continued until Friday, 21 April, when Rupert again ordered an assaulted the place and this time the Royalists took it with a help of an explosive mine — said to have been one of the earliest used in England — blowing up part of the wall of the Close.
+The siege was continued until Friday, 21 April, when Rupert again ordered an assault on the place and this time the Royalists took it with a help of an explosive mine — said to have been one of the earliest used in England — blowing up part of the wall of the Close.
 On this taking place the garrison surrendered on terms.